dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/27
+"By far two of the worst things are PRs and microservices..." 👈 If you disagree, check the reasoning by [Anton Keks](https://twitter.com/antonkeks) <https://www.youtube.com/watch?v=4Hc1lEuyLng&t=1094s>.

 #### 2024/11/26
 I'm pretty sure I can see #IntelliJ "Run to Cursor" not working in #Kotlin (i.e. the debugger doesn't stop on the line) if I do it across a couple of coroutines and callbacks, but it works if I do it one coroutine boundary at a time.
 My expectation: it's a coroutine thing with a good reason why it's not working and/or a 7-year-old bug 😬 Should/can I be bothered debugging the debugger?
 (And, of course, starting a sentence with "pretty sure" is a big warning sign...
 It could be me getting it all wrong.)